 An embedded Instagram feed is a live display of Instagram posts pulled directly onto your website.
 It can show content from your own profile, a hashtag, tagged posts, or a mix of all three.
 The widget updates itself, so you don't need to upload images or manage a static gallery.

 The result looks like a photo grid, a scrolling Instagram wall, or a carousel, depending on your layout.
-Brands use it to show that other people like their products, make careers pages feel more human, and make event landing pages more appealing before the event even starts.
+Brands use it to show that other people like their products, make career pages feel more human, and make event landing pages more appealing before the event even starts.

 How to embed an Instagram feed on your website